-We’re the recommended wedding photographers for the Confluence Resort in Hico, WV.
+We’re the recommended wedding photographers for the Confluence Event Center in Hico, WV.
 Weddings at this beautiful outdoor venue put you right in the middle of nature.

 This venue is a sprawling outdoor wedding and event space that is named for the confluence of the Gauley and Meadow rivers.
 It’s one of the most beautiful places to get married not only in Fayette County, but in all of West Virginia.

 For weddings at this resort couples have numerous options for their festivities.
 Ceremonies typically occur on a clifftop overlooking the Gauley and Meadow rivers.
-Receptions are held outdoor in a tented reception area or in a rustic barn.
+Receptions are now held in the brand new industrial barn space known as the Confluence Event Center.
 Lodging is also available at various cottages located around the resort grounds.

 It’s somewhere in between an hour and an hour and a half from us in Charleston, and located about 15 minutes-ish from our favorite small town in WV: Fayetteville.
 No matter which route you take to get to the there, you can’t avoid at least a few miles of gravel roads.
 And we love that about the place.
 We love how remote it is.
 It always feels like you’re on “Confluence Time” out there- no city noises, just birds chirping, bugs buzzing, and dogs barking.
 Couples usually have their ceremony on the Cheri Bluff, a giant rock protruding out of the mountainside.
 It’s a truly gorgeous spot to exchange vows.
 Then guests just walk back up the hill for the cocktail hour and reception, and often head back down the opposite side of the hill for some fun barn after-partying.

-There is a pond and a barn located close to the tent reception area and those spots tend to yield good results for those looking for rustic or outdoorsy wedding portraits.
+There is a pond and an old barn located close to the reception area and those spots tend to yield good results for those looking for rustic or outdoorsy wedding portraits.

 The secluded nature of this venue also makes it a great destination for couples looking to elope.
 Luxuriously modern-yet-rustic cottages here make great settings for intimate ceremonies.
 Couples who like to be even closer to nature can also hike some of the resort’s 300+ acres to find the perfect spot to say their vows.